-- 2.30 It is a requirement of the SEA Regulations that consideration is given to any data limitations or other difficulties that are encountered during the SA process.
+- 2.32 It is a requirement of the SEA Regulations that consideration is given to any data limitations or other difficulties that are encountered during the SA process.
 During the appraisal of the initial policy options (contained within the Issues Paper) the fact that options had not yet been worked up in detail meant that at times it was difficult to assess in detail the likely effects of the options on each SA objective.
-Once the preferred policy approaches had been worked up in more detail within the Preferred Options AAP it was possible to draw more certain conclusions about their likely effects. - 2.31 The drafting of the Preferred Options AAP has been informed by a number of evidence base studies commissioned by the Council to support work at the Garden Village site.
-Some of these studies have been emerging as the appraisal work for the SA Report was undertaken, which has made it difficult for the full findings of the evidence base to be reflected in this report.
-However, the SA Report has tried to incorporate their findings as they have become available.
+Once the preferred policy approaches and draft policies had been worked up in more detail within the Preferred Options AAP and Pre-Submission AAP it was possible to draw more certain conclusions about their likely effects. - 2.33 The drafting of the Preferred Options AAP was informed by a number of evidence base studies commissioned by the Council to support work at the Garden Village site.
+Some of these studies were emerging as the appraisal work for the 2020 SA Report was undertaken, which made it difficult for the full findings of the evidence base to be reflected in this report.
+However, the 2020 SA Report tried to incorporate their findings as they became available.
 It also should be noted that some of these studies were still to be finalised when made available to LUC.
-As work for the next stage of the AAP is undertaken and further evidence base studies emerge or are finalised, this will be used to inform the appraisal findings in the next iteration of the SA